musevlt/mpdaf/doc/muselet.rst

 - STEP 3: The code will merge all SExtractor catalogs and will return separate emission lines linked with continuum objects from the rest.
-For each of these catalog, MUSELET will estimate a redshift based on multiple emission lines.
+For each of these catalogs, MUSELET will estimate a redshift based on multiple emission lines.
 Emission lines are merged spatially to the same source based on the "radius" parameter (in pixels, default radius=4).
 The redshifts are estimated from emission line catalogs ``emlines`` (all emission lines) and